Selulox/Recipes_For_Odin/README.md

 # Recipes_For_Odin
-A toy HTML website for showcasing recipes
+HTML website for showcasing recipes

 Live site: